Conservatorium High School: Library

-Students are provided with access to the Conservatorium Library, one of Australia's finest academic music libraries run by the University of Sydney.
+Students have access to the Conservatorium Library, one of Australia's finest academic music libraries, run by the University of Sydney.
 The Conservatorium Library functions as both a secondary school library and a university research library.
 Its collection dates from the establishment of the NSW State Conservatorium of Music.
-The Library holds some 100,000 scores, 32,000 books, 20 000 CDs/DVDs, 12,000 vinyl recordings, print and electronic journals, and databases of streamed recordings and digitised scores.
+The Library holds some 100,000 scores, 32,000 books, 20,000 CDs/DVDs, 12,000 vinyl recordings, print and electronic journals, and databases of streamed recordings and digitised scores.
 In addition to music, the collection covers school subjects such as creative arts, English, human society and its environment, languages, mathematics, science, and technology.

 School life and admissions

 The School is staffed and administered by the New South Wales Department of Education.
-Instrumental tuition, chamber music programs, and individual composition lessons are provided by Sydney University staff and other highly qualified and highly regarded professional musicians, composers, conductors and musicologists.
+Instrumental tuition, chamber music programs, and individual composition lessons are provided by Sydney University staff and other highly qualified and highly regarded musicians, composers, conductors, and musicologists.
 Students regularly participate in Conservatorium concerts and masterclasses.

-Admission is through a competitive process of auditions and workshops that assess each applicant's potential and current level of achievement.
+Admission is through a competitive process of auditions and workshops that assess each applicant's potential and level of achievement.
 Auditions are held each year around August.
 Prospective students must also sit the NSW Selective High School Placement Test or other psychometric assessment.

-The Conservatorium High School Parents and Citizens Association encourages parental representation on curriculum, finance, welfare and school management committees, and in a variety of fund-raising activities.
+The Conservatorium High School Parents and Citizens Association encourages parental representation on curriculum, finance, welfare and school management committees, and in a variety of fundraising activities.

 Curriculum

 Subjects offered for students in Years 7–10 include: music, science, English, history, mathematics, geography, Mandarin, visual arts, design and technology, drama, personal development and health, performance workshop program, physical education, sports.

-Subjects offered to students in Years 11–12 may include: music 2, music extension, music performance board endorsed course (performance workshop program, ensembles, chamber music and choir, house concerts), ancient history, modern history, history extension, biology, chemistry, physics, English advanced, English extension 1, English extension 2, French, German, mathematics general, mathematics, mathematics extension 1, mathematics extension 2, visual arts, and Chinese.
+Subjects offered to students in Years 11–12 may include: music 2, music extension, music performance board-endorsed course (performance workshop program, ensembles, chamber music and choir, house concerts), ancient history, modern history, history extension, biology, chemistry, physics, English advanced, English extension 1, English extension 2, French, German, mathematics general, mathematics, mathematics extension 1, mathematics extension 2, visual arts, and Mandarin.